ibm-cloud-docs/event-notifications/en-destination-email-custom-domain-opt-out.md

 6. Include a statement affirming your commitment to sending emails only to individuals who have explicitly requested them, and verify that you have established a procedure for managing bounce and complaint notifications.

-7. Provide the reason to use your own procedure to invite or subscribe email ids instead of using the Event Notifications provided  invitation or subscription flow?
+7. Provide the reason to use your own procedure to invite or subscribe email ids instead of using the Event Notifications provided  invitation or subscription flow.

 8. Whether you have a manual or automated process in place for handling unsubscribes, it's important to provide an "unsubscribe" link in the email payload you send.
 When recipients decide not to receive further emails, they can simply click on the 'unsubscribe' link and remove their email address from your mailing list.
 Add a statement that you agree to have an “unsubscribe” link in the email payload that you send.